denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 The inscription remained visible at the surface of Goldberg’s control sheet, as a perforated figure punched through the conduit.
 Whatever challenges punch cards and ticker tape presented for readers, these were soon complicated by the advent of magnetic tape.

 ## 2. Magnetic Reader

 The Goldberg Controller and its contemporary devices reveal a growing concern with the comprehensibility of machine alphabets.
-However, one could hardly call early programmable media ephemeral.
+One could hardly call early programmable media ephemeral.
 Anecdotes circulate about Father Roberto Busa, an early pioneer of computational philology, who in the 1960s carted his punch cards around Italy in his truck.[^23] Codified inscription, before its electromagnetic period, was fragile and unwieldy.
 Just like writing with pen and paper, making an error on ticker tape entry required cumbersome corrections and sometimes wholesale reentry of lines or pages.
 On the surface of ticker tape, the inscription still made a strong commitment to the medium.
 Once committed to paper, it was nearly immutable.
 Embossed onto ticker tape or